michael-greider/noctalia-iwd/README.md

 NetworkManager is bloated, slow, and wraps wpa_supplicant which is also bloated and slow. iwd replaces both with a single daemon that connects faster and uses less memory.
 If you've already ditched NetworkManager, Noctalia's network widgets break because they shell out to `nmcli`.
 This fixes that.

+I got slightly annoyed when trying to set up iwd to work within noctalia so this is a really straightforward implement.
+Clone repo, run install.sh and it works instatly. run uninstall.sh and it replaces the NetworkManager linkage.

 ## Requirements

 - [Noctalia Shell](https://github.com/noctalia-dev/noctalia-shell) v4.x